 If you have a side-business and you really want it to have a professional appearance, nothing says “business” more than the way you accept payments and provide receipts.
 Having the ability to quickly accept all forms of payments (especially cash) is something all side-businesses should have and want.

-For example, Bookipi invoice generator allows you to quickly invoice and accept payments with credit cards, cash, or PayPal and provide your clients with a customized receipt or invoice noting your business name and logo (if you have one)…all from your phone.
-Actually, even if you do not have a business name or logo, you can still use your name to provide an electronic receipt.
-The best part is that while the money you receive may go into your personal account, you are able to determine exactly how much you make from your side-business.
+Use an invoice generator like Bookipi to quickly invoice clients, accept card payments and send instant receipts.
+You can provide clients with customized invoices with your branding and logo.
+The best part is that while the money you receive may go into your personal account, you are able to determine exactly how much you make from your side business.

 All in all, how you treat your side-business and what you want it to grow and become will depend on how you build it, promote it, and market it.
 There are so many side businesses that have become bigger than what people have dreamed.
 Why can’t it be you and what you provide (whether product or service)?
 Make your side business look professional and watch it grow.
 Like anything, what effort and work you put in is the outcome you get out.